Woman who grows her own medical cannabis calls for legal reform

 "It went through to board meetings only to be blocked at the final hour by the medical governance group who, through no fault of their own, need to tick a box to say that the medicine that they are going to fund is a tested medicine."

-This same law change led to CBD oil becoming a legal substance to prescribe and purchase, so long as the THC content (the primary psychotropic ingredient) is under 0.2%.
-For many, CBD oil is the only option currently available for those seeking access to cannabidiol legally in the UK.
+This same law change led to CBD oil becoming a legal substance to prescribe and purchase, so long as the THC content (the primary psychotropic ingredient) is under 1mg per closed container.
+For many, CBD oils are the only option currently available for those seeking access to CBD legally in the UK.

 The high cost of reform